Small groups: AI

 So it will behoove you to ‘branch out’ a bit.
 Think about how innovations in AI could change how we interact with each other, how we are represented in media/social media, how we make sense of news or identify fake news, how we learn or browse the Internet, how governments engage in unconventional warfare, etc.

-On your discussion day: For your abstract, summarize your articles (the NYT piece isn’t required, but it is … strange).
+On your discussion day: For your abstract, summarize your articles.
 Make sure to use full citations for your 3 chosen sources.
 Be prepared to look at the upside and dark side of AI (and anything in between).
 No longer than a page needed–briefly summarize and tell what you got out of the assigned material.
 And include the sources you’ve used (hint: Ctrl A; Ctrl C; Ctrl V).

 I will provide you with the questions the night before (there will be a link to them on this page), if you’re interested, but you will respond to the answers in your groups in class–one set of responses for each group.